Photos

 They had no children.

-She married second Joseph Crosby Hill circa 1899 in Oregon or Washington 7.
+She married second Joseph Crosby Hill on October 18, 1899 in Seattle, King Co., Washington 46.
 (He was born on October 16, 1866 in Smithfield, Cache Co., Utah 23 and died on February 28, 1945 in Seattle, King Co., Washington 26.
 He is buried in the Acacia Memorial Park, Seattle, King Co., Washington.)

 They had no children.